-By incorporating the zonal dimension i, i = 1, ..., I, the matrix $\mathbf{R}$ becomes three-dimensional, and the vectors $\mathbf{S}$ , $\mathbf{V}$ and $\mathbf{N}$ become two-dimensional matrices. $\mathbf{R}$ , $\mathbf{S}$ , $\mathbf{V}$ and $\mathbf{N}$ are a complete representation of the household/housing system at the outset of the simulation period.
+By incorporating the zonal dimension i, i = 1, ..., l, the matrix R becomes three-dimensional, and the vectors S, V and N become two-dimensional matrices.
+R, S, V and N are a complete representation of the household/housing system at the outset of the simulation period.
 All changes occurring to households and housing during the period can be represented by transitions into, within, or out of these four matrices.